Jimbly/worlds-continent-gen/README.md

 the "Procedural" world type.
 If you click Export in the map maker, you should now see the phrase `Continent data provided by mod` in Worlds FRVR.

+Notes:
-*Note: The Worlds Mod API currently works only in Firefox and Chrome.*
+* The *Worlds Mod API* currently works only in Firefox and Chrome, so you can only preview your map in Worlds on those browsers
+* There are plenty of ways to generate very poor maps that may crash the Worlds client upon anyone trying to visit your world.
+If your map crashes in Worlds, just delete your world and try again =).

 This demo is built on the [Javascript libGlov/GLOV.js framework](https://github.com/Jimbly/glovjs)